muditchoudhary/muditchoudhary/README.md

 <img src="assets/git_bio_cropped.gif" width="100%">
 <hr>

-## Hey, folks!
-Something about myself
+## About myself

-My name is Mudit Choudhary and Currently I am a student at high school.

-- 🌱 I’m currently learning html, css, js

-- 👯 I’m looking to collaborate on project related to web development.

-- 🤔 I’m looking for help with web development and open source.
+Hello!
+There :raising_hand: , my name is Mudit.
+I am a student going to join college this year.
+I have been learning to code :computer: since November 2020 with python :snake: as the first language.
+Currently, I am focusing on web development with the MERN tech stack and discovering open source and different opportunities to explore more domains in software development.
+Feel free to look at my profile and reach out to me.

 ## Technolgies & Tools 🧰